 - A “72-hour notice” is a notice a landlord can give you if you are behind on your rent.
 The notice gives you 3 days (72 hours) to either pay or get out.

-- A “for cause termination notice” can arrive on your door if the landlord claims you have been violating your rental agreement – the time frame can vary, and often the notice must give you the right to fix the problem first.
+- A landlord can use a “for cause termination notice” if the landlord claims you have violated your rental agreement.
+The specific time frame can vary, and often the notice must give you the right to fix the problem first.

 The Eviction Complaint

 If you don’t leave by the deadline listed in the notice, your landlord can go to court and file an “Eviction Complaint.”
-Once the complaint is filed with the court, your landlord must have you served with a copy.
+Once your landlord files the complaint in court, your landlord must have you served with a copy.
 Usually the sheriff will bring a copy to your home.
-The eviction complaint paperwork served on you will tell you when to go to court.
+The eviction complaint paperwork explains when and where you must go to court.
 The single most important thing a tenant can do in an eviction case is to show up in court – ideally with a lawyer.